What is Libtayo and how is it used?

 - See “What is the most important information I should know about LIBTAYO?”

-The most common side effects of LIBTAYO include tiredness, rash and diarrhea.
+The most common side effects of LIBTAYO include tiredness, rash, diarrhea, muscle or bone pain, and nausea.

 These are not all the possible side effects of LIBTAYO.